VegaDeftwing/OpGuidesHugoSrc/content/Music/videosynth.md

 Some of these will be harder than others, but none of them should really be all that difficult.

-I do think I want each fragment shader to be in it's own pass and so rendering to it's own texture, but I'll probably only ever use a maximum of 3 generators at a time.
+I do think I want each fragment shader to be in its own pass and so rendering to its own texture, but I'll probably only ever use a maximum of 3 generators at a time.
 If I do that, I can just set up each generator to have a set of associated CC's and put each one in their own rendering pass/buffer, making feedback easy.
 This will get a smidgen gross due to the tedious way KodeLife does MIDI mapping, but it should be fine.